pankajcloudthat/Deloitte-Specialized-Azure/load-data.md

     - *Enter Storage Account Name*
     - *Enter Resource Group Name where your storage account is created*

+13. After you enter the above information the setup will run for 5 minute (max).
-13. Open Azure portal, go to the Azure Data Lake Gen 2 you will see a new container **wwi-02** is created and data is loaded into it.
+14. Open Azure portal, go to the Azure Data Lake Gen 2 you will see a new container **wwi-02** is created and data is loaded into it.